pouchdb/pouchdb/CONTRIBUTING.md

 The `ES5_SHIM=true` option is also available for Cordova.

+### Testing against PouchDB server

+[pouchdb-server](https://github.com/nick-thompson/pouchdb-server) is a project that uses [express-pouchdb](https://github.com/nick-thompson/express-pouchdb) to run a CouchDB-compliant server backed by PouchDB.

+To test the latest and greatest version of pouchdb-server, you can do e.g.:

+    SERVER=pouchdb-server npm test
+    SERVER=pouchdb-server CLIENT=selenium:firefox npm test

+If you would like to modify pouchdb-server while testing, then git clone the express-pouchdb and pouchdb-server projects, `npm link` them all together, and then run:

+	node /path/to/pouchdb-server/bin/pouchdb-server -p 6984

+Then in the PouchDB project, run:

+    COUCH_HOST=http://localhost:6984 npm run dev

+This works because `npm run dev` does not start up the pouchdb-server itself (only `npm test` does).

 ### Testing Pouch in a shell

 For quick debugging, you can run an interactive Node shell with the `PouchDB` variable already available: